Multiple Symptoms Study 3

 The consultations include detailed medical history taking, explanation (including discussion of appropriate diagnosis) and advice about management.
 The Symptoms Clinic involves an initial long consultation of approximately 50 minutes followed up by two or three medium length consultations of 15-20 minutes.

-This study is currently in recruitment.
+The study is currently in follow up.

 If you have any questions about MSS3 please contact the Trial Manager, Cara Mooney: C.D.Mooney@Sheffield.ac.uk

 |Professor Chris Burton||Chief Investigator||Academic Unit of Primary Medical Care, University of Sheffield|